 If you're not happy with the outcome of the review, you can request a second stage review of your case.
 This will be carried out by our head of Community Safety.
 You'll be contacted within 10 working days with the outcome of the second stage review.
 The second stage review may involve referring your case to the Pendle Community Safety Partnership or the Office of the Police and Crime Commissioner.

 What if I don't meet the criteria?

-If you do not meet the criteria for Community Trigger, our anti-social behaviour co-ordinator will look at your case and contact you.
+If you do not meet the criteria for Community Trigger, our community protection co-ordinator will look at your case and contact you anyway.

-Between October 2014 and March 2016, we received one application.
+Between October 2014 and March 2016, we received 1 application.
 You can read the outcome of this Community Trigger application.